-The Company will need to raise additional financing in order to meet general working capital requirements for the 2018 fiscal year and to continue exploration of its mineral properties.
+The Company will need to raise additional financing in order to meet general working capital requirements for the 2018 fiscal year and to make option payments and continue exploration on its mineral properties.

 OFF-BALANCE SHEET ARRANGEMENTS

 The Company has not entered into any off-balance sheet arrangements.